 1. Doing it in-house

-2. Advertising agencies
+2. Digital agencies

-3. Loyalty software providers
+3. Loyalty Marketing Software providers

 In order to maximize the profits, you need to remember about a few crucial matters that will make your program much more effective and customer-friendly.

-Reward every customers’ action
+1. Reward every customers’ interaction

 Buying your products is not the only way that your customers remain close to you.
 If you want to turn your clients into brand ambassadors, you should appreciate them whenever they interact with your company.
 This includes: